Homotopical interpretation of link invariants from finite quandles: Examples; computations of .

-We will prove Theorem \ref{thm1b} about computing the $\Pi_2(X)$ for symplectic and orthogonal quandles $X$ over finite fields.
-Our computation essentially relies on some works of Quillen and Friedlander, who had calculated group homologies of some groups of Lie type over $\F_q$.
+\begin{proof} The proof essentially relies on some works of Quillen and Friedlander, who had calculated group homologies of some groups of Lie type over $\F_q$.
 We list their works after the proof.